DlyanRutter/Broken/README.md

 # Project Overview
-This is the project #3 of Udacity's ML DevOps nanodegree.
+This is the project #3 of Udacity's ML DevOps Engineer nanodegree.
 Objective is to deploy a ML model with FastAPI on Heroku The project follows these steps:
 - Train a ML model on a classification task to predict salary level of individuals based on 14 various characteristics